 The City will use a variety of funding sources to finance future capital improvements.
-Existing sources of revenue are already available and being used for capital facilities, including the gas tax, have development that are used for the same system vehicle license tax, sales tax, utility connection charges, real estate excise tax, and interest income and debt.
-Impact fees for roads will replaced in most cases existing mitigation fees and concomitant agreements collected .under the State Environmental Policy Act (SEPA) to create a more simplified and predictable system.
-Impact fees for place of parks may-replace the existing fee-in-lieu program.
+Existing sources of revenue are already available and being used for capital facilities, including the gas tax, vehicle license tax, sales tax, utility connection charges, real estate excise tax, and interest income and debt.
+Impact fees for roads will replaced in most cases and concomitant existing mitigation fees agreements collected .under Environmental Policy Act (SEPA) to create a more simplified and predictable system.
+Impact fees for placed parks may replace the existing fee-in-lieu program.
 The second quarter percent real estate tax must be used to fund new transportation projects needed to meet the established LOS standards.

-The second quarter percent real estate tax is limited by law to capital improvements for streets, roads, highways, sidewalks, street and road lighting systems, traffic signals, bridges, domestic water systems, sanitary sewer systems, and parks and recreational facilities (but not land acquisition for parks or recreational facilities).
+The second quarter percent real estate tax is limited. by law to capital improvements for streets, roads, highways, sidewalks, street and road lighting systems, traffic signals, bridges, domestic water systems, sanitary sewer systems, and parks and recreational facilities (but not land acquisition for parks or recreational facilities).